 You can declare your energy independence from your utility provider baggage in more ways than one as a solar customer.
-The freedom solar owners poses from utility companies is no secret, but what many have failed to recognize is just how liberating going solar is.
-By reinstating the free market into the energy industry, it requires all participants (both renewable and non renewable) to compete for their customers, giving you back control of your own energy future.
-Your benefits for going solar against utility companies don’t stop there.
+The freedom solar owners pose from utility companies is no secret, but what many have failed to recognize is just how liberating going solar is.
+By reinstating the free market into the energy industry, it requires all participants (both renewable and non renewable) to compete for their customers, giving you back control of your own energy future, along with other great benefits.

 - Generate their own electricity, and therefore are not burdened with price spikes during peak electrical usage.
 (New research shows simply having neighbors with solar can combat this as well, learn more about that here).

 - Solar systems paired with battery backup systems can keep a home fully powered for several days when the grid is down, giving time for repairs to be made.

 - Have a variety of choices of both national and local installers, and can have products made from longtime US allies to create a seamless solar system.
 (A great example of this here at Kasselman is our most popular pairing of panels from LG in South Korea with inverters from SolarEdge in Israel).

 2. Solar Owners Have Greater Independence From The Grid